theOGognf/toi/README.md

 # toi

-An extensible personal assistant web server with a simple REPL chat client.
+An extensible personal assistant HTTP server with a simple REPL chat client.

 - For details on the server and client, see [`toi_server/README.md`][1] and [`toi_client/README.md`][2], respectively.